Barry Sanders Award

 3. Kenneth Gainwell, Memphis

-The Barry Sanders Award has always gone to the most impactful fantasy running back in all of College Fantasy Football.
-Although Chuba Hubbard has the most fantasy points of any running back, it was Kenneth Gainwell who ascended to the top of the depth chart for the Memphis Tigers and became a weekly CFF stud off the waiver wire.
-He finished second nationally in all-purpose yards, third in receptions for a running back, and ended among the top five in FPs at the position.
-Gainwell was the dynasty addition of the year, and is undoubtedly, my Barry Sanders Award winner for 2019.
+The Barry Sanders Award has always gone to the most impactful fantasy running back in all of college fantasy football.
+Although Chuba Hubbard has the most FPs of any running back, it was Kenneth Gainwell who ascended to the top of the depth chart for the Memphis Tigers and became a weekly CFF stud off the waiver wire.
+He finished fourth nationally in yards from scrimmage (2,069), third in receptions (51) for a running back, and ended among the top ten in FPPG (21.6) at the position.
+Gainwell was the dynasty addition of the year and is undoubtedly my 2019 Barry Sanders Award winner.
+Yet, the panel voted for Chuba Hubbard, who rushed for over 2,000 yards and scored 21 times, while adding 23 receptions for 198 yards.

 by Justin Heisey